 Also turn off Get tips, tricks, and suggestions from settings -> system -> on left pane tap on Notifications & actions, then scroll down to toggle OFF “Get tips, tricks, and suggestions as you use Windows”.

 Run System file checker

-As discussed before corrupted, missing system files also slow down the system performance.
-Run build in DISM and system file checker utility that help with restore missing system file with correct one.
+As discussed before corrupted, and missing system files also slow down the system performance.
+Run build-in DISM and system file checker utility that helps with restore missing system files with the correct one.